Virtual Experience: Open for All – Anytime. Anywhere.

 That’s a wrap on the Open Source Summit + Embedded Linux Conference North America 2020 Virtual Experience!
 We welcomed over 4000 attendees, from 109 countries – thank you to all the attendees, sponsors and speakers that joined us virtually this year.

 The event platform will continue to be accessible for one year where you can view session recordings, visit sponsor booths, and enjoy many of our event experiences.
-Additionally, all session recordings will be uploaded to our YouTube channel.
+Additionally, all session recordings have been uploaded to our YouTube channel.

 WHAT ATTENDEES ARE SAYING